Solving multivariate polynomial systems and an invariant from commutative algebra: Solving degree and degree(s) of regularity

-Notice however that (\ref{eq-dregbound}) does not yield a bound on the solving degree of $I$, as we show in the next example.
+Notice however that (\ref{eq-dregbound}) does not yield a bound on the solving degree of $\mathcal{F}$, as we show in the next example.

-\begin{Ex} The polynomial systems obtained in~\cite{BG17} for collecting relations for index calculus following the approach outlined by Gaudry in~\cite{Gau09} for $n=3$ consist of three inhomogeneous equations $f_1,f_2,f_3$ of degree 3 in two variables.
-Let $I=(f_1,f_2,f_3)$.
-For 150'000 randomly generated examples of cryptographic size (3 different $q$'s, 5 elliptic curves for each $q$, 10'000 random points per curve) we found that $I^{\mathrm{top}}_d=R_d$ for $d\gg0$ and The computations were performed by G. Bianco with MAGMA. \end{Ex}
+\begin{example} We consider the polynomial systems $\mathcal{F}$ obtained in~\cite{BG18} (see also~\cite[Chapter~5]{Bia17}) for collecting relations for index calculus following the approach outlined by Gaudry in~\cite{Gau09}.
+For $n=3$, they consist of three non-homogeneous equations $f_1,f_2,f_3$ of degree 3 in two variables.
+Computing 150'000 randomly generated examples of cryptographic size (3 different $q$'s, 5 elliptic curves for each $q$, 10'000 random points per curve), we found that $\left(\mathcal{F}^{\mathrm{top}}\right)_d=R_d$ for $d\gg0$ and The computations were performed by G. Bianco with MAGMA \cite{BCP97}. \end{example}